 Homing in on Horner’s Musical Score for that Little Man, Big Adventure Movie…

-A dwarf is called on to assist a baby princess meet her destiny, in overcoming an evil queen and sorcerer.
-To do so he goes on an adventure of a lifetime.
+A dwarf is called on to assist a baby princess to meet her destiny and to do so he goes on an adventure of a lifetime.

 Other off-screen mentions go to director